“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Yet, offering great owner financing terms is one of the best ways to ensure you can sell your properties fast(you can see a screenshot from our YouTube channel below).

-In this module, we lead you through the ins and outs of owner financing and help you move your properties quickly.
+In this course module, we lead you through the ins and outs of owner financing and help you move your properties quickly.

 Module 9 – Managing your land investing business with Jira